markjwill/AVPlayerRateBug/README.md

 ## Motivation

 My motivation for creating this project is that I am trying to create playback speed indicator for a custom movie editing UI.
 I need my user to be able to playback video footage at high speed and quickly and easily see what the speed is.
+An official bug report has been submitted with Apple.
+I will update any response from them.
 I've never created a project like this nor officially submitted a bug report anywhere, any feedback, workarounds or solutions would be greatly appreciated.